Hating Alison Ashley (novel): Plot

-Erica Yurken is an arrogant girl who believes herself superior to everyone in Baringa East, a council town that is dilapidated and mostly vandalised.
-She believes that she belongs in a more luxurious place and that she is destined to be a famous theatrical actress.
-Erica attends Baringa East primary where she is entering the 6th grade at the beginning of the novel, and she is distant towards the other students as she feels her intellect is far higher than theirs.
-Erica often creates highly exaggerated stories about herself to impress her classmates and hide the true lack of class in her family and is a hypochondriac, constantly visiting the School sickbay for made-up ailments.
-While many of the teachers at Barringa East primary are incompetent, her grade 6 teacher Miss Belmont is intelligent and disciplinary, and Erica thrives under her control.
+Erica Yurken is an arrogant girl who believes herself superior to everyone in Barringa East, a council town that is dilapidated and mostly vandalised.
+At school, she is distant towards other students as she feels her intellect is far higher to theirs.
+With dreams of becoming a famous theatrical actress, Erica often creates highly exaggerated stories about herself to impress her classmates and hide the true lack of class in her family, and is a hypochondriac, constantly visiting the School sickbay for made-up ailments.
+While many of the teachers at Barringa East Primary are incompetent, her Grade 6 teacher Miss Belmont is intelligent and disciplinary, and Erica thrives under her control.
 She outshines her classmates by putting effort in her projects, and just as her ego begins to bloom, a section of one of the upper-class estates surrounding Barringa East is reclassified as part of their suburb, and due to the zoning system a new student, Alison Ashley, is placed in Erica's class.

 Alison Ashley is a beautiful, rich, neat and intelligent girl, traits that Erica instantly grows envious of.
 She is seated beside Erica in class and though at first Erica wants to impress Alison in the hopes that she will befriend Erica, her jealousy of the girl grows stronger throughout the day, until she finally pushes Alison away.
 Over the next few days, Alison's organisation and talent angers Erica until finally she snaps, offending Alison and calling her a snob.